lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-1.rst

 **Last verified to run:** 2025-05-30

-**Learning objective:** This tutorial demonstrates how to navigate the Portal's user interface (UI), and provides a tour of the main components.
+**Learning objective:** This tutorial demonstrates how to use the Job Monitor in the Portal Asoect of the Rubin Science Platform.

-**LSST data products:** dp0.2 catalogs
+**LSST data products:** dp1 catalogs

 **Credit:** Originally developed by Greg Madejski and Melissa Graham.
 Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.

 **Get Support:** Everyone is encouraged to ask questions or raise issues in the `Support Category <https://community.lsst.org/c/support/6>`_ of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.

-.. _portal-101-1-S1:
+.. _portal-102-1-S1:

 **1. Go to the RSP.**
 In a web browser go to the Rubin Science Platform (RSP) using the URL `data.lsst.cloud <https://data.lsst.cloud/>`_.